exemuel/gemini-auto-grader/README.md

     cd gemini-auto-grader
     ```

-3. Create Conda Environment and install the required libraries:
+3. Create Conda Environment:
     ```bash
-    conda create -n <environment-name> --file requirements.txt
+    conda create -n <environment-name>
     ```

+4. Activate the environment and install the required libraries:
+    ```bash
+    conda activate <environment-name>
+    pip install -r requirements.txt
+    ```

-4. Set your Gemini API key as an environment variable named `GOOGLE_API_KEY`.
+Set your Gemini API key as an environment variable named `GOOGLE_API_KEY`.
 The recommended way to do this is to use a `.env` file in the same directory as your script:

     ```
     GOOGLE_API_KEY=YOUR_ACTUAL_API_KEY